-Presumptive eligibility is a process that offers short-term coverage of health care services for those with limited incomes who are not currently receiving Medicaid.
+Presumptive eligibility (PE) is a process that offers short-term coverage of health care services for those with limited incomes who are not currently receiving Medicaid.
 The goal of PE is to make sure that those who appear eligible, based on basic information, have immediate access to health care.
 Your short-term coverage will end if you do not complete an Indiana application for health coverage or are found to be ineligible based upon your full application.

-Below are many answers to popular questions:
+Below are answers to many popular questions:

 Who can get PE coverage?